Rail transport in the Soviet Union: Post-war development

+Comparison to the United States

-The efficiency of the Soviet Railways improved over time and by the 1980s had many performance indicators superior to the United States.
-Railway built in the USSR were planned, and in contrast to the US, only a single railway line would be constructed between major cities.
-This avoided the situation in the US where two (or sometimes more) railway companies would construct lines that more or less paralleled each other resulting in wasteful duplication of effort.
-Many of the rail lines in the USSR were inherited from the Russian Empire which had also avoided such duplication.
+The efficiency of the Soviet Railways improved over time and by the 1980s had many performances indicators superior to the United States.
+Railways built in the USSR were planned, and in contrast to the US, only a single railway line would be constructed between major cities.
+This avoided the situation in the US, where two (or sometimes more) railway companies would construct lines that more or less paralleled each other, resulting in wasteful duplication of effort.
+Many of the rail lines in the USSR were inherited from the Russian Empire, which had also avoided such duplication.

 As a result of having a shorter rail system plus more freight traffic, the USSR had a freight traffic density (in ton-km per km of line) 6-7 times higher than the US.
 In the US, the mean daily freight car mileage was only 95 km. vs. 227 km. for the USSR.
-For freight locomotives it was 360 km. vs. 425 km.
+For freight locomotives, it was 360 km. vs. 425 km.
 The percent of freight car miles that ran empty was 41% for the US vs. 29% for the USSR.
-It was claimed that labor productivity rose 4.3 fold between 1955 and 1980, resulting in the USSR being roughly the same as the US (after taking into account that the USSR hauled a greater proportion of non-bulk commodities which were more labor-intensive to haul—more switching of cars, etc.).
+It was claimed that labor productivity rose 4.3-fold between 1955 and 1980, resulting in the USSR being roughly the same as the US (after taking into account that the USSR hauled a greater proportion of non-bulk commodities, which were more labor-intensive to haul—more switching of cars, etc.).

 The Soviet Union made the transition to automatic brakes and couplers (model SA3) long after the United States did and as a result their brakes and couplers were somewhat more advanced.
 Their (air) brakes could operate in a mode where it was possible to slowly reduce braking effort, while the US system required full release of the brakes (in the entire train) and reapplication of the brakes in order to reduce braking effort.
-The Soviet Union developed advanced machinery for track maintenance and renewal such as a Continuous Action Tamping Machine which in 1977 could move at 3 km/hr and also straighten the track and dress the ballast.
+The Soviet Union developed advanced machinery for track maintenance and renewal such as a Continuous Action Tamping Machine which in 1977 could move at 3 km/h and also straighten the track and dress the ballast.
 It was model ВПО-3000 (VPO-3000) and at that time no such machinery like this existed outside of the Soviet Union.
 It was claimed to be several times faster than non-Soviet tamping machinery of cyclical action.

 However, the reliability of locomotives in the USSR was much worse than for the US.
 Their high traffic density often resulted in traffic congestion and delays, especially after an accident blocked the line.